 - IV-1.
 Appropriation Title.
-Expenses 96 17/18/19-3124. - IV-2.
+Expenses 96 18/19/20-3124. - IV-2.
 Purpose.
-This ANNEX provides guidance for the formulation of the FY 17, FY 18 and FY 19.
+This ANNEX provides guidance for the formulation of the FY 18, FY 19 and FY 20.
 Expense (E) Program for Headquarters, U.S. Army Corps of Engineers (HQUSACE), Major Subordinate Commands (MSCs), and other command and control support activities.
-Although the data submitted for the FY 16 program will undergo the same Program Advisory Working Group (PAWG) validation process used in previous years, the results of the FY16 PAWG validation will be used as the basis for recommending funding allocation to the Headquarters Priority Group (HPG) and the Senior Program Budget Advisory Committee (SPBAC).
+The FY 17 program will undergo the same Program Advisory Working Group (PAWG) validation process used in previous years.
+The results of the FY17 PAWG validation will be used as the basis for recommending funding allocation to the Headquarters Priority Group (HPG) and the Senior Program Budget Advisory Committee (SPBAC).
 The FY 18/19 data will be used for the development of the Expenses programs to OMB.

-There will be two parts to the FY 18/19 Expenses program development. - a.
-The first part is the normal identification and validation of requirements in the PAWG setting.
-The template (Illustration IV.1) used in previous years will be used for this process. - b.
-The second part addresses the Assistant Secretary of the Army for Civil Works ((ASA(CW)) request for development and implementation of a CW Expenses program budget development process that appropriately integrates the current RM/operating budget development cycle that will improve the current ability to develop and defend Civil Works labor funding within the Administration. - IV-3.
+The attached template (Illustration IV.1) as used in previous years for the normal identification and validation of requirements in the PAWG setting, will be used for this process.
+Per OMB guidance, the Enterprise Requirements will be submitted for budget consideration.

+- IV-3.
 Program Objective.
 The Expenses appropriation provides funding for the Executive Direction and Management (ED&M) of the Civil Works Budget (CWB).
 It supports the program development, defense and execution of the CWP and funds the salary/support costs of senior leadership that provides oversight and execution of the mission of the CWP via five (5) key functions which include; Command and Control, Policy Guidance, Program Management, National/Regional Interface, and Quality Assurance.
 The five functions are explained in detail below. - a.
 The five (5) functions of ED&M: - (1) Command and Control Exercise of command and control of USACE Civil Works Program operations; - (2) Policy and Guidance Development, coordination and issuance of policy and guidance that will guide headquarters, regional, and field operations; - (3) Program Management Development, defense and execution of the Civil Works Programs; - (4) National and Regional Level Coordination Coordination with the Administration, federal and state agencies, national stakeholders, and other interest groups to facilitate development of program policy and guidance and efficient execution of the Civil Works Program; - (5) Quality Assurance Assurance that the Civil Works Program is being executed in accordance with law, policy and guidance. - b.
 The Expenses appropriation is aligned with all of the National priorities/goals that guide, inform, and shape the Civil Works Program (CWP) priorities and goals.
 USACE completed a manpower survey in FY11.
 The survey validated a requirement of 978 FTEs to provide for optimum, efficient and effective accomplishment of the CW mission.